PipedreamHQ/pipedream/docs-v2/pages/workflows/flow-control/README.md

 1. The built-in **Delay** actions
 2. The `$.flow.delay` function in Node.js

-{{$site.themeConfig.DELAY_MIN_MAX_TIME}}.
+{process.env.DELAY_MIN_MAX_TIME}.
 For example, we at Pipedream use this functionality to delay welcome emails to our customers until they've had a chance to use the product.

 ### Delay actions